First Fayyad Government

-Palestinian Authority Governments of June and July 2007 is a conciliation pact between Hamas and Fatah in the Palestinian Authority.
-This agreement convened a council (PA) of emergency cabinets led by Salam Fayyad established by the Palestinian President Mahmoud Abbas by presidential decree.
-The first Fayyad government was formed on 14 June 2007.
+The Palestinian Authority Governments of June and July 2007, also known as First Fayyad Government, was a Palestinian Authority Government, formed shortly after Mahmoud Abbas, President of the Palestinian Authority, dismissed the previous government, led by Ismail Haniyeh of Hamas flowing the Hamas takeover of the Gaza Stipe in June 2007.
+Abas appointed Salam Fayyad to lead an emergency cabinets established by presidential decree.

+The government was formed on 14 June 2007, and was the first out of Three Governments led by Fayyad.
 Although widely supported by the international community, its creation is controversial as it was established under the Basic Law which requires the approval of the new government by Palestinian Legislative Council.
 President Abbas has enacted some articles of the Basic Law to allow cabinets to be sworn in with the approval of the PLC.

-Emergency rule replaced the short-lived Hamas-led National Unity Government of March 2007, which was dismissed by President Abbas after the Hamas takeover of Gaza in June 2007.

 The Fayyad government was swiftly recognized by the international community as the legal government of the Palestinian Authority.
 Fayyad remained the Prime Minister of the Ramallah-based West Bank Governments, until he was replaced by Rami Hamdallah, who became Prime Minister of the Palestinian Authority Government of June 2013.